 Many dental emergencies are caused by dental phobia.
 Patients that have dental anxiety or do not see their dentist regularly are those who are most likely to have excessive tooth decay or gum disease, this then can lead to a tooth abscesses and severe toothaches.

 Severe toothache is usually a sign that the nerve of the tooth has decayed and most likely, a root canal treatment will be needed to remove the root.
 In severe cases it can lead to a tooth abscess, which a decision will then be made to have the tooth extracted.
+If you are looking for a tooth extraction service in Walsall then we can help.

 If you have a broken or lost tooth as an adult you can try placing the tooth back in place.
 Alternatively, place the tooth in milk and contact your dentist.